j-miet/BTD6bot/README.md

 Plan files are located in ``btd6bot/plans``.

-For creating and writing plans, it helps a lot if you understand basics of syntax and object-oriented programming in Python.
-This is not required, but except some things to be harder to understand.
+For creating and writing plans, it helps a lot if you understand basics of object-oriented programming in Python.
+This is not required, but some things can be be harder to understand.

 ## Create a plan file